-- You will feel a tapping, pulsing sensation from the electrical impulses in your genital region during the NCS and evoked potential. - You may feel a brief sharp scratch from the EMG needle. - You will feel a cold rubbing sensation on the scalp when the discs for the evoked potential are being applied, but there are no sensations from the discs during the recording. - The test may be slightly uncomfortable but are usually easily tolerated.
+You will feel a tapping, pulsing sensation from the electrical impulses in your genital region during the NCS.
+You may feel a brief sharp scratch from the EMG needle and sometimes the tapping sensation.

 After the tests

 After the NCS and EMG tests you will normally continue on to have the evoked potential test.
 This will be performed in the same room as the NCS/EMG.